zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 The youngest boy tried to jerk out of the way, but she grabbed him and began rubbing the end of his nose.

-"Mom -- geroff" He wriggled free.
+"Mom -- ger off" He wriggled free.

 74